NotWithering/bookmark/README.md

 3. Name the bookmark whatever you like.
 4. Paste the bookmarklet code in the URL field of the bookmark.
 5. Save the bookmark.
-6. While playing a game on a specific website, click on the bookmark to execute the bookmarklet.
+6. While browsing on a specific website, click on the bookmark to execute the bookmarklet.

-Note: The bookmarklets may not work on all online games or websites.
+Note: The bookmarklets may not work on all websites.